 Historically colour has influenced man from ancient times, early civilisations used colour for ceremony, healing, religious purposes and rights of passage.
 It is believed that colour therapy healing dates back to pre Atlantean times.

 We know ancient Arabs, Greeks and Egyptians used colour in many and diverse ways for colour therapy healing, coloured temples were used as treatment centres and coloured crystals and herbs were ground together and taken internally as powders or drinks.

-Coloured silks come in a set of 10 silks as a set, see products.
-They are individually laid on specific and appropriate parts of the body to cover the chakra points as part of a colour therapy treatment.
-The chakra points are used in colour therapy silk healing.
+The silks used for healing are individually laid on specific and appropriate parts of the body to cover the chakra points as part of a colour therapy treatment.
+The chakra points are the main focus point in colour therapy silk healing.
 Do remember, never overlap the silks or you will be creating another colour.
 The colours are used on the body.

 Coloured crystals are sometimes used to lay on and beside the body.
-Coloured Lights (theatre lights are used, theatre light providers/manufacturers will assist) used with coloured glass inserts from the same supplier, not the acetates/plastic coloured filters.
-Used to beam colours onto the appropriate chakra points - please note: coloured lights are powerful, therefore only to be used by qualified colour therapists.
+Coloured Lights (theatre lights are used, theatre light providers/manufacturers will assist) used with coloured glass inserts from the same supplier, not the acetates/plastic coloured filters, are used to beam colours onto the appropriate chakra points - please note: coloured lights are powerful, therefore only to be used by qualified colour therapists.

 Through out history and in many religions one cannot miss the continuous thread running through, light and the sun is of utmost importance to so many over the globe and as far back as records began.

 The sun is worshipped and seen by many as the Divine Power.The sun's rays lift our spirits, make us feel healthier and full of energy.Anywhere there is energy there is light, sunlight.
 Sunlight fights bacteria and acts as a natural sterilizer.